Theo Vazakas (ARTéfacts)Life together

 Interviews 03.11.2021

-ABOUT didn't exist yet...I wasn't performing yet when I was a student.
-I'm trying to remember if KNOT GALLERYWhere you could listen to free jazz, had already opened in Ampelokipi [a district of Athens]...
-Not sure.
+ABOUT didn't exist yet...
+I wasn't performing when I was a student.
+I'm trying to remember if KNOT GALLERYwhere you could listen to free jazz, had already opened in Ampelokipi [a district of Athens]...
+I'm not sure.

-How did you meet the members ofARTéfacts and how did you decide to create an ensemble?
-I think you are a founding member.
-We met at the age of 17-18 in ASON - Athens Youth Symphony Orchestra, a symphony orchestra formed by a conductor and composed of Greek students from various music schools.
-We became friends and some of us already had the desire to introduce contemporary music.
-At the time, there was no ensemble that promoted this genre.
+How did you meet the members ofARTéfacts, and how did you decide to form an ensemble?
+I think you're a founding member.
+We met at the age of 17-18 in the ASON - Athens Youth Symphony Orchestra, a symphony orchestra formed by a conductor and made up of Greek students from various music schools.
+We became friends, and some of us were already keen to introduce people to contemporary music.
+At the time, there was no ensemble promoting this genre.
 And the mentality of musicians towards contemporary music really bothered us...
-Then we went abroad to study but we continued to exchange ideas about the idea of such a group.
-We thought that with a bit of κέφι we could give a certain impetus that we didn't have yet in Athens.
+Then we left to study abroad, but continued to discuss the idea of such a group.
+We thought that with a bit of κέφι [NdA: kefi in Greek means deep passion without really being translatable] we could give a certain impetus that we weren't yet finding in Athens.
 We formed in 2007.
-And our first concert as an ensemble took place in January 2008: that's our birth date.
+And our first concert as an ensemble took place in January 2008: that's our date of birth.

 No, it was very planned.